 This car differs from the rest of our field due to its limited occupancy.
 With a cot on one side and an extendable kitchenette on the other, there isn’t much room for anyone except the driver, meaning this compact prefers to camp solo.
-It’s a shame really, because with its propane stove and chest fridge, this thing is a party on wheels.
+It’s a shame because, with its propane stove and chest fridge, this thing is a party on wheels.
 There’s even a handheld shower, which means your vacation stops whenever you want it to.

 If you spring for the TRD Pro and its increased ride height, bigger tires, and skid plates, you’ll face few obstacles.
-The alien front fascia may not appeal to everyone (we happen to dig it), but it’s hard to argue with up to 89.7 cu. ft. of cargo capacity and 5,000 pounds of max towing.
+The alien front fascia may not appeal to everyone (we happen to dig it), but it’s hard to argue with up to 89.7 cubic feet of cargo capacity and 5,000 pounds of maximum towing.
 Need another reason?
 The back window goes down so you can air out the cabin — and its inhabitants — after a smelly few days in the woods.
 That’s fun for the whole family.

 We shed a tear in 2015 when Nissan announced the Xterra was ending production.
 The quirky model remains a favorite among adventurers for its dependability and creative cargo solutions.
 In addition to a solid 65.7 cubic feet of maximum cargo room, there are storage areas within the cabin floor and one built into the design of the construction-grade aluminum roof rack.
 To access those top-stored items, the Xterra has built-in bumper steps.
 Like the Honda Element, cleaning the interior is a breeze, thanks to appropriately-named “Easy Clean” materials.